goodbarber/androidengine_gbrecyclerindicator/README.md

-GoodBarber Internal Librairies - Android GBRecyclerIndicator
+GoodBarber Internal Librairies - GBRecyclerIndicator
 ======================

 This library is used in the Android native engine of GoodBarber.